-In such circumstances, the school would act fairly and properly in deciding whether a pupil must be temporarily excluded or permanently excluded from the School and wherever possible would seek the agreement of the parents before a decision was taken.
+In such circumstances, the school would act fairly and properly in deciding whether a pupil must be temporarily excluded or permanently excluded from the School and, wherever possible, would seek the agreement of the parents before a decision was taken.

-Pending the outcome of an investigation or an appeal against permanent or temporary exclusion, the pupil will be suspended and shall remain away from School during this time.
+In the case of any investigation or appeal against permanent or temporary exclusion, the pupil will be suspended and shall remain away from School during this time.
 The pupil will not have the benefits of being a pupil or to enter School premises during this time without written permission from the Head.